suny-downstate-medical-center/netpyne/CONTRIBUTING.md

  ~$ git push origin your-branch
 ```

-Finally, go to the [Neurosin-lab/netpyne GitHub page][GH-netpyne], click on the pull requests tab, click the “new pull request” button, and choose “compare across forks” to select `your-branch` as the “head repository” and select `development` branch as "base repository".
+Finally, go to the [Neurosin-lab/netpyne GitHub page](https://github.com/Neurosim-lab/netpyne), click on the pull requests tab, click the “new pull request” button, and choose “compare across forks” to select `your-branch` as the “head repository” and select `development` branch as "base repository".

 > **Note:** See the GitHub help page on [creating a PR from a fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) for more information about opening pull requests.
-To learn more about git, check out the [GitHub help website][GH-help], the [GitHub Learning Lab][GH-llab] tutorial series, and the [pro git book](https://git-scm.com/book/en/v2).
+To learn more about git, check out the [GitHub help website](https://help.github.com/en), the [GitHub Learning Lab](https://lab.github.com/) tutorial series, and the [pro git book](https://git-scm.com/book/en/v2).

 ### Connecting to GitHub with SSH (optional)